Lafayette Catastrophic Injury Lawyers

 Billions Won by Catastrophic Accident Attorneys in Lafayette, LA

-Contact our Lafayette catastrophic injury attorneys today at (225) 412-6348 for a free consultation.
-One of our attorneys can explain your legal options while helping you take the first step toward financial recovery.
+Contact our Lafayette catastrophic injury attorneys at (888) 493-1629 for a free consultation.
+We can explain your legal options while helping you take the first step toward financial recovery.

 Due to their defining characteristics, catastrophic injuries manifest through a common set of incidents.
 Injuries that harm the brain, nervous system, or a specific body part are often catastrophic, but anything that impedes mobility or the ability to reason could be considered catastrophic in court.